Luke Rockhold: Background

-Rockhold was born on October 17, 1984, in Santa Cruz, California, from an athletic family.
+Rockhold was born on October 17, 1984, in Santa Cruz, California, into an athletic family.
 Growing up, Luke and his older brother, pro-surfer Matt Rockhold, surfed their local breaks together.
 His father was a professional basketball player in Europe and his mother was an avid tennis player.
 Luke started training in judo when he was 6 years old but quit upon turning ten.
 When he entered the seventh grade, he joined his school's wrestling team and stuck with the sport all throughout his time at Soquel High School while taking jiu-jitsu classes.
 Rockhold's great grandfather was a full blood Native American.
 He is also of German, Irish and English descent.

 Rockhold tried wrestling for a local community college but decided to take jiu-jitsu on full-time.
 After winning a few BJJ tournaments, he decided to enter mixed martial arts.
 In 2006, a friend invited Rockhold to train at the American Kickboxing Academy (AKA) in San Jose, California.